 FortiClient relies on several signature databases to identify and stop malware.
 Keeping these database up-to-date to remain protected from new threats as they are identified is imperative.

 In some situations, FortiClient may fail to update these signatures.
-In these situations, the EMS administrator must be able to readily identify these endpoints so corrective action can be taken.
+In these situations, you must be able to readily identify these endpoints so corrective action can be taken.

-EMS can detect when an endpoint is out-of-date by downloading a list of the current versions for signatures and engines and comparing that to the versions reported from FortiClient status updates.
+EMS can detect when an endpoint is out-of-date by downloading a list of the current versions for signatures and engines and comparing that to the versions that FortiClient status updates report.
 EMS can also send an email when this happens.
 See Configuring Endpoint Alerts.

 You can verify if EMS has up-to-date signatures by going to System Settings > FortiGuard Services > View Signature List, and comparing that to FortiGuard.com > Services > Service of interest, such as AV.

 - Go to System Settings > FortiGuard Services.